diegogalanti/Minishell/README.md

 Same for double quotes.
 Can you easily change in the parser that empty quotes are not interpreted but saved in command->argv?

+DIEGO: It was working, not sure how i brake it.
+For me it was easier to set command->cmd to a new value "NOT_FOUND", it it ok?

 #### # sign (FIXED)

     #echo echo wtf u execute? > ~/echo 2> /dev/null; chmod 777 ~/echo;export EXPATH="$PATH" PATH="/Users/$USER:$PATH"